 - In March 2020, we introduced emergency education programme standards.
 These give approved educational institutions the flexibility to allow nursing and midwifery students to progress on their programmes, while supporting the workforce during the pandemic.
-The changes mean that: - 21.1 students in the final six months of their pre-registration programme are able to finish their programme whilst on clinical placement;

-- 21.2 students in their second year can spend up to 80 percent of their time in clinical placement; - 21.3 first year students can move into 100 percent theory during the emergency period. - Feedback from students, universities, and professional partners, as well as our latest figures indicate that this approach has had a positive impact.
-Approximately 29,500 students have taken up the option of an extended clinical placement: 22,000 of these are in England; 4,300 are in Scotland; 2,200 are in Wales; and 1,000 are in Northern Ireland. - We have also continued to engage with those responsible for the education and training of nursing associates to ensure they remain supported in their programmes.
+The changes mean that: - 23.1 students in the final six months of their pre-registration programme are able to finish their programme whilst on clinical placement; - 23.2 students in their second year can spend up to 80 percent of their time in clinical placement; - 23.3 first year students can move into 100 percent theory during the emergency period. - 24 Under the emergency changes, students who chose to spend the final six months of their programmes in clinical placement would not have to be treated as supernumerary, but they must be supervised while practising, and they would also be expected to be provided with protected learning time. - Feedback from students, universities, and professional partners, as well as our latest figures, indicate that this approach has had a positive impact.
+Approximately 29,500 students have taken up the option of an extended clinical placement across the UK, and around 2,200 of these are in Wales.